tigera-solutions/tigera-eks-workshop/modules/setting-up-work-environment.md

 ## Choose between local environment and Cloud9 instance

 The simplest ways to configure your working environment is to either use your local environment, i.e. laptop, desktop computer, etc., or create an [AWS Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) from which you can run all necessary commands in this workshop.
-If you're familiar with tools like `SSH client`, `terraforrm`, and feel comfortable using your local shell, then go to the next section.
+If you're familiar with tools like `SSH client`, `git`, `jq`, `netcat` and feel comfortable using your local shell, then go to `setp 2` in the next section.

+## Steps

+1. Create Cloud9 workspace environment.

     To configure a Cloud9 instance, open AWS Console and navigate to `Services` > `Cloud9`.
 Create environment in the desired region.
 You can use all the default settings when creating the environment, but consider using `t3.small` instance as the `t2.micro` instance could be a bit slow.
+You can name it as `tigera-workspace` to quickly find it in case you have many `Cloud9` instances.
 It usually takes only a few minutes to get the Cloud9 instance running.

-## Steps

-1. Ensure your environment has these tools:
+2. Ensure your environment has these tools:

     - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
     - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)